 Step 5: From the “Export Outlook Data File” screen and select the Public folder you want to export from

 Step 6: Choose the location where you want to save the export .PST file and click “Finish”

 Step 7: Leave the password fields blank and clock on “OK”

 That’s it!
 You’re all set with your Public folder to .PST export

 A final look at both export methods – Outlook or Third party tool?

 Exporting public folders to .PST files is crucial and critical for data-centric companies to facilitate archiving and collaboration.
 It’s pretty evident from the article, that using PowerShell commands to export mailboxes is a great option for administrators.
-But when it comes to exporting Public folders to PST files, cmdlets commands don’t prove to be useful at all since public folders are in fact not mailboxes.
+But when it comes to exporting Exchange public folder to PST, cmdlets commands don’t prove to be useful at all since public folders are in fact not mailboxes.
 MS Outlook will do the job for you but why get into the handiwork when you have a completely automated and effective option?
 We recommend to use Stellar Converter for EDB as the best way to export public folders without any hassle.

-You can avoid even the slightest manual effort required by exporting through Outlook, by opting for Stellar Converter for EDB.
+You can avoid even the slightest manual effort required by Exchnage public folder to PST, by opting for Stellar Converter for EDB.
 Not only do you get to use a highly intuitive and interactive interface, but you can get the export done in no time with the automated tool – That too while making separate PSTs for each Public folder.